balancer/docs/docs/reference/swaps/single-swap.md

      uint256 deadline) returns (uint256 amountCalculated[In/Out])
 ```

-* `singleSwap`: A definition of the swap to be executed, defined below
+- `singleSwap`: A definition of the swap to be executed, defined below
-* `funds`: A definition of where funds are going to/from, defined below
+- `funds`: A definition of where funds are going to/from, defined below
-* `limit`: The meaning of `limit` depends on the value of `singleSwap.kind`
+- `limit`: The meaning of `limit` depends on the value of `singleSwap.kind`
-  * `GIVEN_IN`: The minimum amount of tokens we would accept to receive from the swap.
+  - `GIVEN_IN`: The minimum amount of tokens to receive from the swap.
-  * `GIVEN_OUT`: The maximum amount of tokens we would accept having to send for the swap.
+  - `GIVEN_OUT`: The maximum amount of tokens to send for the swap.
-* `deadline`: The UNIX timestamp at which our trade must be completed by - if the transaction is confirmed after this time then the transaction will fail.
+- `deadline`: The UNIX timestamp at which our trade must be completed by - if the transaction is confirmed after this time then the transaction will fail.

 ### SingleSwap struct

-The `SingleSwap` struct defines which pool we're trading with and what kind of swap we want to perform.
 The `SingleSwap` struct is defined as below.

 ```solidity
 enum SwapKind { GIVEN_IN, GIVEN_OUT }